Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 Touchable Holograms – The Next Level of Holographic Visualization

-This might seem unbelievable, but a group of Japanese scientists from the University of Tokyo, Department of Complexity Science and Engineering has provided us with the technology called “Touchable Holograms”.
+This might seem unbelievable, but a group of Japanese scientists from the University of Tokyo, Department of Complexity Science and Engineering has provided us with the tech called “Touchable Holograms”.
 It's true that even regular holograms are a mind-blowing solution, but there is more.

 Without wearing any equipment, you can experience the illusion of touching holographic, unreal items.

-Haptoclone works thanks to a synchronized haptic-optical building in combination with Airborne Ultrasound Tactile Display (AUTD) and Aerial Imaging Plate (AIP).
+Haptoclone works thanks to a synchronized haptic-optical construction in combination with Airborne Ultrasound Tactile Display (AUTD) and Aerial Imaging Plate (AIP).
 When you touch the unreal object, Haptoclone will produce strong pressure, and you'll experience the illusion of touching a hologram in the most realistic way.

 Using a “touchable” hologram, architects and designers will be able to present their visualizations in a much more realistic way than earlier.